MitachetoKP/JobPortalProject/README.md

 - Normal users can look at and apply for offers.
 Also they can become employers by providing a phone number (does not have to be real).
 - Employers can do CRUD operations on offers and see applied users on their offers.
 - Administrator can add, read, delete all offers (from all employers) and look at all logged users.

+In /Infrastructure/Data/Configuration you can seeded examples for normal users, employers and an Admin.